d12frosted/elpa-mirror/nongnu/camera-readme.txt

 1.3 Manual
 ──────────

-  Download the `gc-buffers.el' file and put it in your `load-path'.
+  Download the `camera.el' file and put it in your `load-path'.

 2 Usage